 While the Commission and Parliament are rightfully taking initiatives to curb undue influence in the EU, EPACA is concerned that certain measures could have the unintended consequence of making access to policymakers less democratic or could lead to disparity between different data disclosure mechanisms.
 For instance, the early 2023 decision to remove the contact details of certain Commission officials from the Whoiswho Directory is creating a competitive advantage for insiders with an active network within the Commission.
 The EU Defence of Democracy Package, on the other hand, risks creating additional reporting obligations for public affairs consultancies while all relevant information is already available in the Transparency Register.
 Considering this, EPACA will continue to play its role as a strong advocate for an integrity framework that is more mandatory, effective and efficient.

 EPACA: a focus on ethical standards, defending public affairs, and professionalising the sector

+Whilst adapting to changing political realities, EPACA maintains its focus on promoting ethical standards in the EU public affairs space.
+Being an EPACA member is synonymous with the highest quality of ethical conduct, which is upheld by initiatives such as EPACA’s Code of Conduct, a self-regulatory instrument recognised by the European Commission and European Parliament.
 As well as advocating for ethical lobbying standards, increased transparency, and the public affairs profession as a whole, EPACA has been at the forefront of promoting the professional standards for the Brussels public affairs sector.
 This commitment and effort culminated in the EPACA Charter, which adds to the Code of Conduct by combining ethics, professionalism, and corporate governance.

 Why join EPACA?